Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 See `ShowDialog` for more details.

 ### OnNumber
-**Summary:** Executes when a number is received equal to the specified number.
+**Summary:** Executes when a number is received matching the given criteria.
 **Supported Entity Types:** All
 **Ghidra Reference (For Coders):** `kcCEntity::OnNumber`
 **Usage:** `OnNumber <operation> <number>`